 The south-eastern part of Krn group finishes with a steep, partly grassy, 500 meters high and some 2000 meters broad wall.
 The several peaks of this wall are guarding a gentle grassy slope, allmost a high plateau, lying north of them.
 The whole small group is inclined towards the east - from the high western ridge the slopes and valleys are falling down towards the east.
-First as said gently, later more steeply, all the way down to the valley of Tolminka river.
-If you would think that the relative low altitude of Rdeci rob and out of its northern ridge rising Skofic, 20013m, means an easy and quick ascent, you are wrong.
+First, as said, gently, later more steeply, all the way down to the valley of Tolminka river.
+If you would think that the relative low altitude of Rdeči rob and out of its northern ridge rising to Škofič, 20013 m, means an easy and quick ascent, you are wrong.
 The ascent from Tolminka river valley can last as long as up to 5 hours (1400 meters of altitude), the ascent from Kuhinja meadow above Krn village on the opposite side is some two hours shorter.

 > Javorca memorial church.
 It was erected on a beautiful place above Tolminka valley, as a memorial to Austo-Hungarian soldiers who lost lives in fierce battles in this part of Krn group.